Living in Gainesville – A Trip to UF’s Bat House is a Must!

-University of Florida bat houses in Gainesville FLWhat has 200,000 wings and eats nearly 10-20 million live insects per night?
-Why, the colony of Brazilian free-tailed bats living in the UF Bat House in Gainesville, of course.
+What has 200,000 wings and eats nearly 10-20 million live insects per night?
+Why, the colony of Brazilian free-tailed bats living in the UF Bat Houses in Gainesville, of course.

-Twenty minutes before sunset on any given night is the best time to make your way to the UF Bat House across from Lake Alice on the University of Florida Campus.
+Twenty minutes before sunset on any given night is the best time to make your way to the UF Bat Houses across from Lake Alice on the University of Florida Campus.
 Shortly after dusk, more than 100,000 bats emerge, filling the sky before dispersing over Lake Alice and other parts of Gainesville for their evening meal.

 The Bat Houses (there are now two, after the first one collapsed in 2009 due to “heavy” popularity — pun intended) are located on Museum Road on the University of Florida campus, on the northwest end of Lake Alice.